-Upon review of legacy IHE profiles, existing guidance is either based on the enablement of document sharing within non-FHIR infrastructures or through the narrow use of FHIR resources.
+Upon review of legacy IHE profiles for document exchange, existing guidance is either based on the enablement of document sharing within non-FHIR infrastructures or through the narrow use of FHIR resources.
 Given the evolving needs of the Canadian market, these legacy profiles may not be entirely sufficient to enable the FHIR RESTful exchange of documents.
 Two key existing IHE profiles that were contemplated, including some of their limitations, are listed below:

 - Cross-Enterprise Document Sharing (XDS): This IHE profile is focused on providing a standards-based specification for the sharing of documents which is limited to non-FHIR infrastructures.
 Note that, although considered, the XDS profile is not presented as an option within the Reference Architecture, as the Canadian landscape revealed that it is interested in adopting more modern FHIR-based approaches. - Mobile access to Health Documents (MHD): This IHE profile is designed for the utilization of FHIR standard to communicate and exchange documents, including, as an option, acting as a proxy to systems that use XDS.
-MHD leverages FHIR resources (i.e., DocumentReference) as a standard method for clients to find a document.
-To ensure this IHE profile can be used without regard for how information is stored (e.g., XDS infrastructure, FHIR, or another storage system) the profile applies constraints to the FHIR DocumentReference resource.
-The current limitation of MHD, however, requires that a document is submitted in FHIR Binary format and does not include the use of a FHIR Bundle (of type Document) to represent documents.
-Further, MHD entails a multi-step document retrieval process (list/find step followed by the retrieval step) which may not be the single approach implementers will take going forward.
+MHD leverages FHIR resources (i.e., List, DocumentReference) as a standard method for clients to find a document.
+To ensure this IHE profile can be used without regard for how information is stored (e.g., XDS infrastructure, FHIR, or another storage system) the profile applies constraints to the FHIR List resource and the DocumentReference resource.
+MHD entails a multi-step document retrieval process (find List, followed by find DocumentReference step, followed by the document retrieval step) which may not be the single approach implementers will take going forward.

-Through a market scan, it was observed that in line with MHD, existing RESTful driven FHIR Implementation Guides that include document exchange (e.g., US Core, IPA, PACIO, IPS, etc.) have begun utilizing a pattern, leveraging the DocumentReference Resource and/or the \$docRef operation.
+Through a market scan, it was observed that in line with MHD, existing RESTful FHIR Implementation Guides that include document exchange (e.g., US Core, IPA, PACIO, IPS, etc.) have begun utilizing a pattern, leveraging the DocumentReference Resource and/or the \$docRef operation.
 These Implementation Guides, however, enable querying in a single way and return pointers to document content, wherever it is stored and irrespective of the format (e.g., binary or FHIR-assembled).
 FHIR Search Parameters and FHIR Operations have been developed to augment the capabilities of this pattern to more easily get back what was requested and enable the offering of documents in the expected format without having to change the underlying data model / document and lifecycle practices.